String theory in twistor space and minimal tension holography

 \section{The hybrid formalism as a string theory in twistor space}

 We shall now explore the consequences of formulating our minitwistor space string theory in terms of an $\mathcal{N} = 2$ string.
-Before doing so, we shall review the construction of $\mathcal{N} = 2$ correlators with a particular focus on their picture changing operators (PCOs).
-By consideration of the required PCOs for minitwistor space, we will see that an additional constraint must be imposed on the physical spectrum of the theory and we will identify this with the constraint that was missing in \S\ref{sec:almost}.
+The motivation for doing so will be to demonstrate that the non-critical theory constructed in \eqref{eq:CP1_string} is incomplete and must be augmented by additional matter and a constraint condition.
+To this end, we will briefly review the role of picture changing operators (PCOs) in superstring theory, focusing on $\mathcal{N} = 2$ correlation functions.
+By consideration of the required PCOs for \eqref{eq:CP1_string}, we will be able to identify an additional constraint that must be imposed on the physical spectrum of the theory.
 We will also motivate the inclusion of a topologically twisted $\mathcal{M}_4$.